plone/volto/packages/registry/README.md

 ## Documentation

-You can find the detailed documentation of this package in:
+You can find the detailed documentation of this package by visiting the following link.

 https://plone-registry.readthedocs.io